learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 We can also insert strings into other strings — this is called _interpolation_.
 JavaScript supports string interpolation with [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

-Template literals look and behave like strings, except instead of being wrapped in a single or double quote, they're wrapped in backticks (at the top left of your keyboard — it looks like this: `):
+Template literals look and behave like strings, except instead of being wrapped in a single or double quote, they're wrapped in backticks (at the top left of your keyboard — it looks like `).

 ```javascript
 `High ${3 + 2}!` // 'High 5!'
 ```

+We'll cover string interpolation in greater depth later on, but for now notice that the whole string is wrapped in backticks, and the part that we _interpolate_ is wrapped in `${}`. `${}` is simply a special signal to JavaScript that people weren't likely to write out on their own — it signals to the JavaScript interpreter that it should _evaluate_ (that is, run the code) whatever is inside of it.
+Being able to evaluate our code and put the result directly inside of a string is a super powerful idea that we'll make lots of use of.

 ## Resources